IsaakBerg/grasshopper-primer/en/1-foundations/1-1/2_the-grasshopper-ui.md

 settings.

 ####1.1.2.3.
 FILE FORMATS, FILE INSERT METHODS AND THE FILE BROWSER CONTROL
-Grasshopper is a plug-in that works “on top” of Rhino and as such has its own file types.
-The default file type is a binary data file, saved with an extensionof .gh.
-The other file type is known as a Grasshopper XML file, which uses the extension .ghx.
+>Grasshopper is a plug-in that works “on top” of Rhino and as such has its own file types.
+The default file type is a binary data file, saved with an extension of .gh.
+The other file type is a Grasshopper XML file, which uses the extension .ghx.
 The XML (Extensible Markup Language) file type uses tags to define objects and object attributes (much like an .HTML document) but uses custom tags to define objects and the data within each object.
-Because XML files are formatted as text documents, you could open up any Grasshopper XML file in a text editor like Notepad to see the coding that is going on behind the scenes.
+Because XML files are formatted as text documents, any Grasshopper XML file is readily- readable for trouble-shooting or comparison purposes using readily available and generic text tools as simple as Notepad or generic tools for XML, rather than file editors that can interpret Grasshopper's .gh binary file format.

 The standard New Document and Open Document commands available in the menu bar are used to start a blank definition or load an existing grasshopper document